Welcome to Barn Owls 2020 - 2021

 Welcome to Barn Owls

 We will be welcoming a lot of new friends in Barn Owls this term.
-There will be an afternoon session which means our day has slightly extended to the previous time of 15:15 for some children.
+There will be an afternoon session.
 Please scroll down to pick up times.

 We hope you all enjoyed the wonderful creations in your goody bags on the last few days of term and can not wait to welcome you all back to the new term.

-Our theme for this term is 'Is it cold everywhere?'.
+Our theme for this term is 'Roots, Shoots and Muddy Boots'.

 This theme will include: